JDArmy/RTASS/README_en.md

 # RTASS
-Red Teaming Assessment Common Scoring System
+Red Teaming Assessment Scoring System

 Just like CVSS, this is a scoring system for evaluate the effect of a red teaming assessment for an enterprise.